mousemke/flounder/README.md

 + Flounder
     + Flounder now only handles one element
-    + Flounder _always_ returns a instance of Flounder
+    + new Flounder _always_ returns a instance of Flounder
     + Flounder will warn if it drops elements
     + some methods moved to events.js because that's obviously where they live
     + Flounder now gets Flounder.find() to apply build multiples.
-This accepts arrays, elements, and selector strings
+This accepts anything array-like, elements, and selector strings

 + events
     + multiTags now support aria